 What the women of Salon Forum heard touched their hearts.
 In a very rational sense, they saw a simple problem with a simple solution: drill a well and lives are changed forever.
-The very next day they decided to start a fundraising initiative, which took the name, "Water Is Key" after Gil's book title.
+The very next day, Barbara decided, with their support, to start a fundraising initiative, which took the name, "Water Is Key" after Gil's book title.

-The next decision was where to drill.
-At that time, World Vision was working in three West African countries: Ghana, Mali, and Niger.
+The next decision was where in West Africa to drill among Ghana, Mali, and Niger.
 When reviewing a list of "the poorest countries in the world," Niger was at the bottom.
 The fact that it also needed 12,000 wells, with the government only able to provide 10% of that was another reason why Niger seemed like the country most in need of help.

-From its inception, Wells Bring Hope, initially under the name of "Water Is Key," after Gil's book title, had the highly esteemed Pacific Institute as its fiscal sponsor, making all donations tax deductible.
+From its inception, Wells Bring Hope, had the highly esteemed Pacific Institute as its fiscal sponsor, making all donations tax deductible.
 On July 27, 2010, Wells Bring Hope attained its own non-profit status, EIN #27-3123341.

 In January 2009, Barbara and five others went to Niger for the first time.
 It was a life-changing journey.
 Talking to one woman who lost 11 of her 12 children was something none of the women on this journey will ever forget.
 To read about what they experienced, go to Journey to Niger.